WINDSLED FINALIZES SUMMIT EXPEDITION SUCCESSFULLY!

--Ramón Larramendi’s team has made a route of 2,000 kms in five weeks
+-Ramón Larramendi’s team has covered a route of 2000 km (1242 mi) in five weeks

 JUNE 27, 2016.
-The Wind Sled, led by explorer Ramón Larramendi, has successfully completed its journey of almost 2,000 kilometers , a route that has led the sled to scend up to 2,000 meters high and that has lasted six weeks.
-The team of five people who have completed this weekend the Ice Summit Expedition Greenland 2016 arrived last Saturday afternoon at Kangerlussuaq, on the southwest coast of Greenland, after the last hours in which they found cracks in the ice that complicated the end, but that did not prevent his arrival at the planned goal.
+The WindSled, led by explorer Ramón Larramendi, has successfully completed its journey of almost 2000 kilometers (1243 mi).
+The route has led the sled to ascend 2000 meters (6562 ft) in altitude and has lasted six weeks.
+The team of five expeditionary who have completed the 2016 Ice Summit Expedition Greenland this weekend, have arrived last Saturday afternoon at Kangerlussuaq, on the southwest coast of Greenland, after the last hours in which they encountered crevasses that complicated the arrival.
+However, this did not affect the achievement of the planned goal.

-For the first time, the Wind sled, with dimensions of 12 meters long by three and a half wide, has been able to make an ascent with headwind, reaching the 3,240 meters, the ‘summit’.
-From there, the team began the descent on the other side of the iced ‘dome’ close to the east coast, where an helicopter got close to the vehicle for the chang of part of the crew and from where they began the last phase of the journey , which ended this weekend.
+For the first time, the WindSled, with dimensions of 12 meters (39 ft) long by 3 and a 1/2 (11.5 ft) wide, has been able to ascend with headwind, reaching 3240 meters (10663 ft), the ‘summit’.
+From there on, the team descended on the other side of the iced ‘dome’ close to the east coast, where a helicopter closed in on the vehicle to exchange part of the crew, and from where they commenced the last phase of the journey which ended this weekend.
 “We are very satisfied.
 It has been very hard, because of the weather conditions, but we have achieved the objectives.
-We hope this expedition and the wind sled will be used as a tool for the Spanish and international polar exploration”, Ramón Larramendi.Said upon his arrival in Kangerlussuaq The Ice Summit Expedition Greenland 2016, sponsored by Tasermiut S.G.E. and supported by the Spanish Geographic Society, started on May 15th in Spain and started the navigation after being assembled on the ice near the town of Kangerlussuaq six days later .
-In the first part of the adventure, Hilo Moreno, Ignacio Oficialdegui, Vicente Leal, the Danish Karin Moe Bojsen and Nacho Garcia accompanied the explorer.
-The last four were relieved, as planned, after 1,500 kilometers of navigation by Manuel Olivera, Malik Milfeldt and Miguel Herrero.
+We hope this expedition and the WindSled will be used as a tool for national and international polar exploration”, Ramón Larramendi stated upon arrival in Kangerlussuaq.
+The 2016 Ice Summit Greenland Expedition, sponsored by Tasermiut S.G.E. started navigation after being assembled on the ice, near Kangerlussuaq town, on the 21st May.
+During the first part of the adventure, Hilo Moreno, Ignacio Oficialdegui, Vicente Leal, the Danish Karin Moe Bojsen, and Nacho García accompanied the explorer.
+The last four were relieved, as planned, after 1500 kilometers (932 mi) of navigation, by Manuel Olivera, Malik Milfeldt and Miguel Herrero.

-After getting past the the iIce Summit, To go down near the southeast coast was faster, at sometimes exceeding 25 km / h with the convoy and without major incidents.
-And they hadn’t problems on the way back to the west neither, on the last 500 kilometers.
-The most difficult time for the wind sled took place in the last hours, when the sled had to cross an area of large cracks, covered by snow, that made the last kilometers in a ‘land-mine’, fortunately without consequences.
-A journey of 1,870 kilometers in total.
+After passing the Ice Summit, descending towards the southeast coast was faster, sometimes exceeding 25 km (16 mi) / h with the convoy and without major incidents.
+They hadn’t problems on the way back to the west either, the last 500 kilometers (311 mi).
+The most difficult time for the WindSled took place in the last hours, when the sled had to cross an area of large cracks, covered by snow, that made the last kilometers seem a mine land, fortunately without consequences.
+A journey of 1870 kilometers (1162 mi) in total.